 Zane is 11 years old and won a Young Writer’s Award for this story about his best friend, Corbin.
-For more on Corbin’s RedRover Relief story, visit RedRover.org/Corbin.
+To help more animals like Corbin, visit redrover.org/donate.

 Corbin is the best friend a guy could have.
 He has shiny black hair, sad brown eyes, and is fourteen years old.
 He has a loud voice but can’t sing a lick.
 When he tries, he sounds like a cat being forced to take a bath.
 Our preacher won’t even let him sing in church.

 On a sunny day, he likes to play baseball with my family in the back yard.
 Climbing up on a diving board, he enjoys plunging into the crystal, clear water making a giant splash; he swims to the other end, and then, he repeats it.
 When we have a pool party, Dad likes to barbecue on the patio.
 Waiting anxiously for food, Corbin hovers by the grill for a juicy hamburger with extra cheese.
 He always wants seconds, and I even have to share my burger with him, too.